devrimgunduz/pgextensionconfig/README.md

 # pgextensionconfig

-Sample configuration files for PostgreSQL extensions
+Sample configuration files for PostgreSQL extensions.
+You can either place them under conf.d directory, or paste into postgresql.conf.